amusecode/amusecode.org/workshop.md

 We are organising an AMUSE workshop from June 1-4, 2021.
 This workshop will be held fully online.

-For more information or to pre-register, please email s.rieder@exeter.ac.uk.
+For more information or to pre-register, please [contact us](mailto:s.rieder@exeter.ac.uk?subject="Pre-registering for AMUSE workshop).

 SOC:
 Alison Sills,